NickolasHKraus/alabaster-2-demo/content/01_getting-started/index.md

   weight = 0
 ```

-`name` is the title displayed in the menu and `url` the relative URL to the content.
+`name` is the title displayed in the menu and `url` is the relative URL to the content.
 The `weight` attribute allows you to modify the order of the menu entries.
 A menu entry appears further down the more weight you add.

 Instead of just linking a single file you can enhance the sidebar by creating a nested menu.
 This way you can list all pages of a section instead of linking them one by one (without nesting).

-You need extend the frontmatter of each file content file in a section slightly.
+You need to extend the frontmatter of each content file in a section slightly.
 The snippet below registers this content file as *child* of a *menu* entry that already exists.

 ```yaml
 menu: main